betula/node-shared/README.md

 **container**

-Returns plain object with instantiated values.
-Each argument can be object of dependencies or result of previous `container` call.
-Result will be merged.
+Returns a plain object with instantiated values.
+Each argument can be the object of dependencies or result of previous `container` call.
+The result will be merged.

 ```javascript
 const cont1 = container({ dep1: Dep1, dep2: Dep2, ... }, { dep3, Dep3 }, ...);